Construction and Validation of a Geometry-based Mathematical Model for the Hard X-ray Imager: Introduction

-The modulation function of bi-grid sub-collimator presents a simple triangle-wave form for the ideal instrument condition.
-However, modulation function takes on a more complicated shape due to practical manufacturing technique and environmental effects.
+The modulation function of a sub-collimator presents a simple triangle-wave form for the ideal instrument condition.
+However, the modulation function takes on a more complicated shape due to practical manufacturing techniques and environmental effects.
 Prince and Hurford mentioned a uniform way to analyze sub-collimators by convolving the two layers of the grid in their review \citep{prince1988gamma}.
-They also pointed out that in many cases, despite being a triangle wave, the modulation function can be considered a cosine function.
+They also pointed out that in many cases, despite being a triangle wave, the modulation function can be considered as a cosine function.
 This was also used in the HXT data progress \citep{kosugi1991hard}.
 Because the widths of the slits and slats of grids on RHESSI are unequal, the standard triangle wave could not be used.
-To improve the accuracy of reconstruction, a Fourier cosine expansion was adapted as the modulation function \citep{hurford2003rhessi}.
-And this method was also applied in STIX \citep{benz2012spectrometer}.
+To improve the accuracy of the reconstruction, a Fourier cosine expansion was adapted as the modulation function \citep{hurford2003rhessi}.
+And this method of Fourier cosine expansion was also applied in STIX to form its pattern \citep{benz2012spectrometer}.

-However, the precision of these methods is limited for a detailed analysis of actual engineering errors, such as machining tolerance, deformation of the instrument et al. Although numerical simulation can be used as a complement to this, it would take more time to perform the simulation works, especially under the condition that some parameters need to be changed within a certain range.
-In this case, an accurate mathematical model can do better in terms of speed, accuracy and analyzability.
-Consequently, while a new solar hard X-ray imaging instrument, Hard X-ray Imager(HXI), is being developed, there is an immediate need to develop a more detailed mathematical model of the collimator.
-This approach will facilitate the evaluation of HXI's test and data process.
+However, the precision of these methods is limited for a detailed analysis of actual engineering errors, such as machining tolerance, deformation of the instrument et al. So, numerical simulation has been used as a complement to it, and the modulation function in special cases can be solved by performing Monte Carlo simulations.
+But anyway, this would take more time to perform the simulation works, especially under the condition that some parameters need to be changed within a certain range.
+Although the numerical method is more accurate, it is less resolvable and efficient.
+Consequently, since HXI has been implemented, there is an urgent need to develop a more detailed mathematical model of the collimator.
+During the assembly and launch of the satellite, the collimator might undergo some slight deformation.
+These deformations will have a considerable impact on the imaging reconstruction process, so each sub-collimator's modulation function needs to be modified according to its deformation.
+Traditional methods of computing modulation functions are either inaccurate or unanalytical, but our accurate mathematical model can do better in terms of speed, accuracy, and analyticity, and will certainly facilitate the evaluation of HXI's test and data process.